 Using these questions as a foundation, make your own list of tips for shopping organic.
 We want you to use this when you shop, so keep it simple: just a checklist of 5 to 10 brief bullets.
-Maybe you can even write them down on mixed media scraps or a reusable bag.
-Share a creative visual of your checklist for organic on Instagram, tagging @TurningGreenOrg, @NaturesPathOrganic and @OrganicCenter in the image and caption, as well as #PGC2022.
+Maybe you can even write them down on paper or a reusable bag.
+Share a creative visual of your checklist for organic on Instagram, tagging @TurningGreenOrg, @NaturesPathOrganic and @OrganicCenter in the image and caption, as well as #PGC2023.

-Upload a PDF Document with your responses and a screenshot of your social media post.
+Upload a PDF Document with your list and a screenshot of your social media post.
 Include your name (or team name), username, and school on your upload.

 Even when you know about the benefits of eating fresh, local, organic foods, incorporating them into meals is not always possible because of access, distance from farmers markets or organic grocers, price, and other barriers.